-What are Capital Gains on Foreign Property?
+What Is the Capital Gain Tax on Foreign Property?

 Capital gains and losses are generated when you sell property or an investment.
 Property can be anything from real estate to jewelry, while investments are generally stocks, bonds, and other monetary instruments.